-Elective Title:Geographies of Interconnections: Endangered Species and Natural DisastersElective Code:09GE02

-Brief Overview: This elective involves two studies of how people are connected to places throughout the world in a variety of ways.
-The fist topic is 'Endangered Species' and students will investigate the global situation for species and biodiversity.
-It is interesting to analyse, for example, if the products we buy in Australia could be causing orangutans to face extinction in Indonesia.
+SEMESTER TWO Elective Title: Geographies of Interconnections: Endangered Species and Natural Disasters Elective Code: 09GE02 Brief Overview: This elective involves two studies of how people are connected to places throughout the world in a variety of ways.
+The first topic is 'Endangered Species' and students will investigate the global situation for species and biodiversity.
+In this topic, we will analyse the various causes for plant and animal species around the world becoming threatened, endangered and extinct.
 Students will then focus on how to protect a threatened species in our local area - the koala.
 To learn about issues and some innovative strategies to save koalas, students will go on a field excursion.